 Consider celebrities that might have a personal connection to your cause; if you are a cancer charity, there may be a star who has had their battles with the disease.

 Donations are a great way to enhance the revenues made through an event.
 Have volunteers do the rounds with the traditional buckets to collect coins.
 Also, promote any online portal to accept digital donations.
-Get in touch with local businesses for donations.
+Get in touch with local businesses for donations for charities that feed the hungry.
 Businesses making charitable donations can write off the payments as tax-deductible and it’s also great positive PR.

 Even though you are a charity every event requires you to be properly insured.
 Public liability is a must to protect if any person attending is hurt or injured during the event.
 Make sure your insurance covers both volunteers and employees, considering any subcontractors as well.